Selection and Ordering Policies for Hiring Pipelines via Linear Programming: ProbeTop-k Problem

 We propose the following algorithm for the ProbeTop-$k$ problem, which we call $\ALG_\ptk$.
 Given an instance, we first solve $\LP_{\ptk}(I)$.
 Let $x,y$ be an optimal solution.
 Define

-If any of the denominators is 0, define these values as 0.\footnote{If $y_i=0$, then $\sum_j x_{ij}=0$ too.
-If $y_i=0$ then the algorithm will never interview applicant $i$, so the definition of these values is not relevant for the analysis.} For reasons that will soon become clear, $p_i$ is to be interpreted as the probability that we accept candidate $i$ given that she gets interviewed, and $v_i$ is to be interpreted as the expected value of candidate $i$ given that she gets hired.
-Assume that we relabel the candidates after solving the LP so that $v_1\geq v_2 \geq \cdots \geq v_n$.
+If any of the denominators are 0, then define these values as 0.\footnote{If $y_i=0$, then $\sum_{j=1}^J x_{ij}=0$ too.
+If $y_i=0$ then the algorithm will never interview applicant $i$, so the definition of these values is not relevant for the analysis.} For reasons that will soon become clear, $p_i$ is to be interpreted as the probability that we accept applicant $i$ given that they get interviewed, and $v_i$ is to be interpreted as the expected value of $i$ given that they get hired.
+Assume that after solving the LP, we relabel the applicants so that $v_1\geq v_2 \geq \cdots \geq v_n$.

-The algorithm first chooses which candidates to interview and the order in which the interviews are going to take place.
-For the first task we use the dependent rounding DR just introduced and the order in which the offers are sent is decreasing in $v_i$.
-After deciding on the candidates to interview and the order, the interviews are conducted.
-Upon interviewing candidate $i$ and observing her value $r_j$, we hire the candidate with probability $x_{ij}/(y_i q_{ij})$.
-A pseudo-code for this algorithm can be found in Appendix \ref{ap:pseudo}.
+The algorithm first chooses which applicant to interview and the order in which the interviews are going to take place.
+For the first task, we use the dependent rounding DR just introduced.
+Specifically, we feed vector $y$ as an input to DR, and obtain binary random variables $\{Y_i\}_{i\in [n]}$.
+The algorithm will choose to interview applicants $i$ with $Y_i=1$.
+For the second task, the algorithm will always interview applicants in decreasing order of $v_i$.
+Upon interviewing applicant $i$ and observing their value $r_j$, the algorithm hires $i$ with probability $x_{ij}/(y_i q_{ij})$.

-As we are using DR to decide which candidates get interviews we have that if the optimal solution $y$ has zero or one fractional component, candidates are independently selected for receiving interviews.
-If there are two fractional components, then the two corresponding candidates have a perfect negative correlation (meaning that one is selected for interviewing if and only if the other one is not).
-We show that the algorithm performs better with this negative correlation than it would if each candidate was selected to be interviewed independently with probability $y_i$.\footnote{Selecting candidates this way could lead to unfeasible solutions where more than $T$ applicants receive interviews.
-Our algorithm with negative correlation outperforms the independent version even if it happens to violate this constraint.}